jbukuts/nextjs-carbon-doc-template/content/docs/localization.md

 Localization logic for the site is handled via [`next-intl`](https://next-intl-docs.vercel.app/).

+Because this site is designed to build of to static assets some special care has been taken to use the proper methods from `next-intl`.
+Here's some important documentation on the topic:

+If this site is to instead be changed to be hosted with a server instead you can forgoe the.

 ## Static routes

 As stated [elswhere](/docs/content-sourcing#localization), translations for long-form content is stored as seperate files alongside each other.
 Each file is then transformed into a static page with a locale prefixed.